Quantum Spin Supersolid as a precursory Dirac Spin Liquid in a Triangular Lattice Antiferromagnet: Discussion

-\emph{Discussion.}---There are two major questions that are addressed in this work.
-One is whether the continuous excitation in Na$_2$BaCo(PO$_4$)$_2$ arises from the spinon pairs.
+There are two major questions that are addressed in this work.
+One is whether the continuous excitation in Na$_2$BaCo(PO$_4$)$_2$ arises from the spinon pairs of any sort.
 The other question is whether Na$_2$BaCo(PO$_4$)$_2$ has anything to do with the DSL.
 We provide a candidate answer to both questions by proposing a precursory DSL that combines the DSL and the supersolidity.
+It turns out that, our treatment is not really new.
+As we have recently learned, a similar approach was actually used by Ref.~\onlinecite{PhysRevLett.104.015301} to establish the supersolid spin order, instead of the spin dynamics.
+The progress in our work is to access the spin dynamics with this approach.

-At the mean-field level we obtained two-spinon continuum and found concentrated signals at $\{\mathbf{M},\mathbf{K}, \mathbf{K}/2\}$ points.
-These results provide a possible candidate explanation for the bizarre INS results in Na$_2$BaCo(PO$_4$)$_2$.
-For the first question, phenomenologically two-magnon excitations could also contribute to the INS continuum~\cite{lovesey1984theory}.
+At the mean-field level we have obtained two-spinon continuum and found concentrated signals at $\{\mathbf{M},\mathbf{K}, \mathbf{K}/2\}$ points.
+These results provide a possible explanation for the bizarre INS results in Na$_2$BaCo(PO$_4$)$_2$.
+For the first question, phenomenologically two-magnon continuous excitations could also contribute to the INS continuum~\cite{lovesey1984theory}.
 This magnon continuum, however, usually occurs at higher energies instead of the low energy, and its spectral intensity is usually weak.
-As for other candidate states, one natural candidate seems to be a $\mathbb{Z}_2$ spin liquid with condensed bosonic spinons that generate the supersolid order.
+The recent work in Ref.~\onlinecite{sheng2024continuum} actually calculated the two-magnon contribution and did not find an agreement with As for other candidate states, one natural candidate seems to be a $\mathbb{Z}_2$ spin liquid with condensed bosonic spinons that generate the supersolid order.
 We find it difficult to reconcile the magnetic structure and the position of the continuous excitations of the $\mathbb{Z}_2$ spin liquids that were classified with Schwinger bosons~\cite{PhysRevB.74.174423}.
 Phenomenologically, however, it is possible that, if one directly introduces the supersolid on top of the $\pi$-flux $\mathbb{Z}_2$ spin liquid in Ref.~\onlinecite{PhysRevB.74.174423}, one may establish a qualitatively consistent result with the experiment.
 We do not rule out this possibility here.
 Since the model for Na$_2$BaCo(PO$_4$)$_2$ is the easy-axis XXZ model, we expect more advanced numerical techniques to be used for the spin dynamics.
+In fact, the $J_1$-$J_2$ Heisenberg model on the triangular lattice was numerically found to stabilize the U(1) DSL with a very weak $J_2$.
+The easy-axis XXZ model is more frustrated than the nearest-neighbor Heisenberg model, and is likely to be more close to the DSL.